cantide5ga/pluto-rd/README.md

         keywords: string[]
 }
 ```
-The driver for fetching entries takes a function that returns an array of entires.
+The driver for fetching entries takes a function that returns an array of entries.
 It has the following signature:
 ```
 /**
 * Registers a callback to be executed on click of keyword.